Javiergda/javiergda/README.md

 ### Hi there <img alt="wave" src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 My name is Javier and I decided to turn my career around and return to the world of programming.
 Nowadays, I am a full stack web developer student.
-- 🔭 I’m currently working on small projects to continue learning.
+- 🔭 I’m currently working on small projects and online courses to continue learning.

 ### 📫 How to reach me: